that-recsys-lab/librec-auto/librec_auto/docs/source/configuration_checking.rst

 --------------------

 Once you've setup your study's directory, you can ensure that your study is ready to compile by running the ``Check`` command.
-The check command will read over your configuration file, a log file that's created by ``LibRec``, and a log file that's created by ``LibRec-Auto`` and append the found errors and messages to your ``output.xml`` file.
+The check command will read over your configuration file, a log file that's created by ``LibRec``, and a log file that's created by ``libRec-auto`` and append the found errors and messages to your ``output.xml`` file.

+These checks are performed in the course of running a study regardless, but you have the ability to check your setup and debug it in advance.

 There are various things the ``"check"`` command will check:

+**Environment:**

+* Java version: Checks that you have Java version at least 1.8.
+(Note that it is difficult to do this in a general way and some JDKs are not recognized.
+You can skip this check with the ``-nj`` flag and the system will not complain about JDK compatibility.)

 **Configuration file checks:**